 I enjoyed a full-flavored soy latte in a big round mug while we waited for our orders.

 Macy’s has a pretty dairy-heavy menu, but they also have several vegan offerings.
-I ordered the mushroom and Swiss burger (sans Swiss, of course), and it came with chips and their own bold salsa with a kick.
-The burger was a very generous size with plenty of sauteed mushrooms and onions, and the flavor was good, although a bit meaty for my preferences.
+I ordered the mushroom and Swiss burger (sans Swiss, of course).
+It came with chips and their own bold salsa with a kick.
+The burger was a very generous size with plenty of sautéed mushrooms and onions.
+The flavor was good, although a bit meaty for my preferences.